session-replay-tools/tcpcopy/Usage.md

 To successfully conduct testing of MySQL applications, consider the following details:

 1. Follow the deployment requirements in the documentation precisely.
-2. Ensure the username and permissions configured on the test machine match those on the production machine.
+2. Ensure the username and permissions configured on the MySQL test server match those on the MySQL online server.
 3. MySQL must use native password authentication; otherwise, it will not function properly.
 4. Sysbench initiates requests on the production side, and TCPCopy is started before this to capture complete session data packets.